tybens/leilanibender.com/blog/source/_posts/The-Real-Good-Things-About-Internships.md

 ## impact

 A lot of companies end up giving interns a special project of sorts.
 While the project may be substantial, interesting and potentially impactful, they often get iced as soon as the intern leaves.
 This may not be valuable to _everyone_, but at Shopify I was apart of the weekly sprints and worked on producing features and fixes that other engineers were actually relying on.
 Not having intern projects would also help you better understand how much you'd enjoy working at a company full-time.
-The downside of course, is that you might not actually have anything to call "your own".
+The downside of course, is that you might not actually have anything to call "your own" and you will lose engineering time to things like planning meetings (which are important and fun too!).
 But then... the next section.

 ## being a champion